 When to plant rosemary

 Rosemary can be started indoors any time of year provided enough light is available.
-When moving propagated cuttings outdoors opt to wait until the last frost has passed. warm the soil by placing black plastic or brow covers over the spoil before placing your plant into the ground.
+When moving propagated cuttings outdoors opt to wait until the last frost has passed. warm the soil by placing black plastic or row covers over the soil to warm it before placing your plant into the ground.

 How to build the soil for rosemary